-ARIES is led by the University of East Anglia, and funded by the Natural Environment Research Council (NERC); the partnership is comprised of four other leading universities, and nine Research Centres of national and international importance, and offers training and studentship funding (including tuition fees, a stipend, and research costs).
+The partnership is comprised of four other leading universities, and nine research centres of national and international importance, and offers training and studentship funding (including tuition fees, a stipend, and research costs).

 ARIES-funded research at UEA cuts across the whole NERC remit, including Oceanography and Atmospheric Science; Ecology and Conservation; Computational Biology; Environmental Microbiology; Geosciences; and Agri-Environments and Water.
 Our ARIES-funded postgraduate researchers are based in our Schools of Biological Sciences; Environmental Sciences; Computing Sciences; International Development; and Mathematics.